Obstructions to deforming space curves lying on a smooth cubic surface: Introduction

 3mm

 \paragraph{\bf Acknowledgment}

 I thank Prof.~Jan Oddvar Kleppe for many helpful discussions, his warm encouragement, and showing me his unpublished preprint \cite{Kleppe83}.
 Due to his comment, I obtained Proposition~\ref{prop:codimension}.
 This paper was written during my stay at the University of Oslo (UiO) in 2019 as a visiting researcher.
 I thank Prof.~Kristian Ranestad and Prof.~John Christian Ottem for inspiring discussions during the stay and also UiO for providing the facilities.
+I thank the referee for giving helpful comments improving the readability and quality of this paper.
 An early proof of Theorem~\ref{thm:main1} was obtained during my stay in UiO for the period from April to September in 2008.
 Throughout the period, I was financially supported by the Research Council of Norway project no.~188588.
-This work was supported in part by JSPS KAKENHI Grant Numbers JP17K05210.
+This work was supported in part by JSPS KAKENHI Grant Numbers JP17K05210 and JP20K03541.